arturolp/ebmc-weka/README.md

 >Jiang, X., Cai, B., Xue, D., Lu, X., Cooper, G. F., & Neapolitan, R. E. (2014).
 A comparative analysis of methods for predicting clinical outcomes using high-dimensional genomic datasets.
 Journal of the American Medical Informatics Association, 21(e2), e312–e319. http://doi.org/10.1136/amiajnl-2013-002358

 ## Current development status
-This package is an un-official weka package that can be installed using Weka's Package Manager
+This package is an official weka package that can be installed using Weka's Package Manager